sprice134/HUGO/README.md

 ### 3. API Keys

 Create an `openAiToken.txt` file in the **root** of the `HUGO` repository containing your OpenAI API key.
-This is required by both the pre-processing parsing scripts and the main extraction notebooks.
+This is neccesary for pre-processing and extraction.

 ---